mbroso/constraintnet_facial_detect/readme.md

 ```

-## Configuration files and option definition files
+## Configuration Files and Option Definition Files

 For reproducibility
-of the experiments, we provide option defintion files and configuration files.
+of the experiments, we provide option definition files and configuration files.
 The option definition file defines options and the configuration file sets the
 options.
-The option defintion and configuration files for the experiments are located in subdirectories of the *./experiments*
+The option definition and configuration files for the experiments are located in subdirectories of the *./experiments*
 directory.
 The *./experiments* directory has subdirectories *exp_1* and *exp_2* for
 the corresponding experiments in the paper.
 The first experiment (*exp_1*) considers the
-landmark detection of the nose, the lefteye and the righteye with ResNet50
+landmark detection of the nose, the left eye, and the right eye with ResNet50
 (subdirectory *exp_1/resnet*), with the projection-based approach (subdirectory *exp_1/bb_projection* for bounding box
 constraints and subdirectory *exp_1/bb_rel_projection* for bounding box constraints with additional
 relations between the landmarks), and with ConstraintNet (subdirectory *exp_1/bb* for bounding box